puppetlabs/iac/_posts/2020-05-14-status-update.md

 The IAC team has been working on a lot of interesting things over the past week.
 We want to share with our community some pretty interesting things.
 Here's a brief overview of what we've been up to:

 ## COVID-19 who?
-We don't count anymore the days as a fully remote working team, but we count the days when work hard and with all the energy we have for the best results!
+We don't count anymore the days as a fully remote working team, but we count the days when we work hard and with all the energy we have for the best results!
 `#unstoppableteam #workHard #staysafe #thinkpositive`

 ## Module Releases